Pentlow

 Pentlow is a village and civil parish in the Braintree district, in the county of Essex, England.
 It is just south of the River Stour, and nearby settlements include the villages of Foxearth and Cavendish and the hamlet of Pentlow Street.
 At the 2021 census the parish had a population of 243.

 History

 Pentlow was recorded in the Domesday Book as Pentelawa, a name of Norman origin.
 The most notable landmark in the area, St Gregory and St George's church, was built by Norman settlers and dates from the 12th century.
 Considering the age of the Church, the condition of the Norman carvings is magnificent.
 Pentlow's inhabitants throughout history have been employed mainly in agriculture.

 The Village

 Buildings and architecture

 Pentlow has one of six round-towered churches in Essex.
-It is located near the border with Cavendish, is dedicated to St Gregory and St George and isGrade I listed.
+It is located near the border with Cavendish, is dedicated to St Gregory and St George and is Grade I listed.
 The church is constructed largely of flint and pebble with a limestone and clutch cover.
 The earliest parts of the building date from the 12th century.
 The parish church In 1870–72 the Imperial Gazetteer of England and Wales described Pentlow thus: